-All accepted students are required to complete a criminal record check in order to identify individuals convicted of physical, sexual, or chemical abuse.
-The process of applying for the appropriate criminal records check will be explained during your orientation.
+All accepted students are required to complete a criminal record check (CRC) in order to identify individuals convicted of physical, sexual, or chemical abuse.
+The CRC application process will be explained in your acceptance letter..
 Only criminal record checks completed through BCIT will be accepted.

 If you have questions regarding the criminal record check process for Nursing students, please contact email@example.com

-What skills are required of an applicant to the nursing program?
+What skills are required in the nursing program?

-You must be fluent in written and oral English.
-Excellent communication and interpersonal skills are required.
+Student must be fluent in written and oral English.

-Clinicals take place in a variety of hospitals throughout Metro Vancouver, and students are required to change hospitals several times during the program.
-Hours of work often make travel to and from hospitals difficult without the use of a car.
+Clinicals take place in a variety of hospitals and community agencies, and students are required to change sites several times during the program.
+Transportation and all cost associated are the responsibility of the student.